 Breast 1 may have a higher percentage of densebreast tissue by volume, but Breast 2 has the greaterchance of obscuring a cancerous lesion.

-© iCAD Inc. All rights reserved. iCAD, the iCAD logo, PowerLook, ProFound AI, ProFound, Xoft, the Xoft logo, Axxent, Electronic Brachytherapy System and eBx are trademarks of iCAD, Inc. Reproduction of any of the material contained herein in any format or media without the express written permission of iCAD, Inc. is prohibited.
+© iCAD Inc. All rights reserved. iCAD, the iCAD logo, PowerLook, ProFound AI, ProFound, Xoft, the Xoft logo, Axxent, Electronic Brachytherapy System and eBx are registered trademarks of iCAD, Inc. Reproduction of any of the material contained herein in any format or media without the express written permission of iCAD, Inc. is prohibited.

 Breast 1 may have a higher percentage of densebreast tissue by volume, but Breast 2 has the greaterchance of obscuring a cancerous lesion.Dense breasts can make it challenging to detect breast cancer during annual screenings as overlapping tissue can hide or mimic breast cancer, even with digital breast tomosynthesis (DBT) exams.